 All the available metrics (sessions, Pageviews, average time on page etc.) can be reviewed similarly.

 In an hour, most of a site’s GA visitor acquisition, activity and behaviour data can be reviewed and its type and scope better understood.

 Our experience in using GDS to ‘review’ GA data in this way is that the process prompts constructive questions about general website and specific web page objectives and what can be measured.

-We recommend trying it, ahead of the next article in this two-part series.
+We recommend trying it, ahead of this two-part series' next article.